IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 {% include toc %}
 {%include editme %}

 The KafkaConsumer operator is used to consume messages from Kafka topics.
 The operator can be configured to consume messages from one or more topics, as well as consume messages from specific partitions within topics.
+The operator can also participate in a Kafka consumer group.

 ### Apache Kafka - Supported Version

-These operators will only support Apache Kafka v0.10.x and newer.
+These operators will only support Apache Kafka v0.10.2 and newer.
 For older versions of Kafka, it is recommended that the Kafka operators from the **com.ibm.streamsx.messaging** toolkit be used.

 ### Supported SPL Types